Fundeluk/nswi041-exams/seminar-work.md

 **Potential Issues**:

-- In step 1, the teacher encounters difficulty logging into the system.
+- In step 1, the teacher encounters difficulty logging into the system and the error occurs on the screen.
 - In step 3, the system fails to load the enrollment list due to a technical error.
 - In step 5, the system shows incorrect data, leading to the wrongful selection of a student who actually meets the prerequisites.
 - In step 6, the system fails to remove the student from the list due to a processing error.